Skip to main content

 • What prerequisites are needed for entry into this program?
 Do I need to have them completed before I apply?

 There are no prerequisite courses required for entry into the MSDS.
 Upon review of your application materials, our faculty committee will assess your academic transcripts to determine your proficiency in quantitative courses such as linear algebra, statistics, calculus, and others.
-In some cases, admitted students may be required to complete up to three of the following foundational courses as a way to fully prepare for the rigors and baseline knowledge required for this program:
+In some cases, admitted students may choose to enroll in our online foundational courses as a way to fully prepare for the technical rigors of this program.

 • Is relevant work experience required or recommended?